-The 34-year-old then flew to Qatar to work as a TV pundit covering the San Marino game.
+The 34-year-old then to work as a TV pundit covering the San Marino game.

-It has been claimed the alleged chanting had racist overtones as Anton Ferdinand was racially abused by former England captain John Terry.
+It has been claimed the alleged chanting had racist overtones as by former England captain John Terry.

 "There was certainly a lot of antipathy towards Rio Ferdinand among the England fans in San Marino," added Miles.

 "From my experience, it was not racially motivated - it was much more to do with the fact that he chose not to join the England squad and was then summarising for Al Jazeera.

 "There were chants of expressive disapproval at that - perhaps not in the most tasteful way, but not to my opinion racially motivated."

 When asked about the alleged bonfire song, Miles replied: "I didn't hear that at all.
 It certainly wasn't heard in my earshot.

 "One of the difficulties in this is that the England support was split over two stands on opposite sides of the pitch and I can only say with absolute certainty what I heard.
 But I did not hear any chanting towards Rio Ferdinand or anybody else that was racially motivated."

 The Daily Mirror also reported that England fans repeatedly chanted "Rio Ferdinand, we know what you are".

 But Miles countered: "They were singing 'We know where you are' with reference to him being in Dubai."